erickgualpa/pokemon-ranking-api/README.md

 #### Decisions made

-I think that most relevant thing is having used hexagonal architecture to shape the project.
+I think that most relevant thing is having used a hexagonal architecture to shape the project.
 I know there are many other ways to apply this kind of architecture so this is only the way I see it.
 It helped not only to define an architecture over a service but to also define testing boundaries that more than to be restrictive are orientative.

-Furthermore, when I have to implement a solution I try to first consider the problem and for me that means building a test that apart from helping to validate my solution also makes me think about other factors that in the first instance I could have missed.
+Furthermore, when I have to implement a solution I try to first consider the problem and for me that means building a test that apart from helping to validate the solution also makes me think about other factors that in the first instance I could have missed.

 Clarified that, I first decided what would be domain and what would be infrastructure on this problem, which was to